Jason-0902/Pwn-college-writeup/Web Security/CMDi1.md

 ls -l /flag; cat /flag
 ```

+### Why we need %20?

+`%20` is the URL-encoded form of a space character.

+In URLs, spaces and certain other characters are not allowed directly, so they must be encoded using percent-encoding (URL encoding).

+`%20` means a space in URL encoding.
+It's crucial when injecting shell commands via URLs because the shell depends on whitespace to separate commands and arguments.

 ## Conclusion

 This was a classic command injection vulnerability.
 By injecting shell syntax into a query parameter, we chained an unintended cat /flag command, which was executed due to unsafe use of shell=True.
 Because the server ran with elevated privileges, this allowed reading and leaking of a sensitive file.